 Water Spots: If water dries on a concrete surface that has been sealed with a concrete sealer it will dry with water droplet marks from the minerals in the water.
 In order to prevent this from happening avoid sealing in an area where water sprinklers constantly spray.
 If water spots do occur, squeegee the water dry where hard water dwells on the concrete.

 Bubbling: Concrete sealers bubble when the application was too heavily applied or when a sealer has been applied in direct sunlight.
 In order to prevent this from happening apply two thin coats of sealer instead of one heavy coat.
+Two thin coats are much better than one, thick, heavy coat.
+The first coat acts like a primer and the second coat will add the even, glossy, color enhancing finish.
 Also make sure to apply sealer in the early morning or late evening when the temperatures are cooler.
 If bubbling does occur use Xylene to correct the problem and get rid of the bubbling.
 Do not apply another coat of sealer thinking this would rectify the issue; it will result in solvent entrapment.

 Apply concrete sealers in the early morning or late evening when the temperatures are cooler to avoid curing issues.